Panasonic FZ330 vs Leica CL

 The Panasonic Lumix DMC-FZ330 (called Panasonic FZ300 in some regions) and the Leica CL (Typ 7323) are two digital cameras that were officially introduced, respectively, in July 2015 and November 2017.
 The FZ330 is a fixed lens compact, while the CL is a mirrorless interchangeable lens camera.
-The cameras are based on a 1/2.3-inch (FZ330) and an APS-C sensor.
-The Panasonic has a resolution of 12 megapixel, whereas the Leica provides 24.1 MP.
+The cameras are based on a 1/2.3-inch (FZ330) and an APS-C (CL) sensor.
+The Panasonic has a resolution of 12 megapixels, whereas the Leica provides 24.1 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica CL is notably smaller (16 percent) than the Panasonic FZ330.
 It is worth mentioning in this context that the FZ330 is splash and dust resistant, while the CL does not feature any corresponding weather-sealing.